-- 1.3.1 The work will consist of: - Detailed designs for the course, including drawings and specifications. - Obtaining all necessary permissions, licences and approvals to undertake the work. - Installing either a 9-hole or 18-hole golf course. - Erecting a kiosk and signage. - Associated landscaping to dress the course. - Any ongoing recommended contractor maintenance and inspection costs.
+- 1.3.1 The work will consist of: - Detailed designs for the course, including drawings and specifications. - Obtaining all necessary permissions, licences and approvals to undertake the work. - Installing an 18-hole golf course. - Erecting fencing, gates and signage. - Associated landscaping to dress the course. - Any ongoing recommended contractor maintenance and inspection costs.